sabjorn/PythonVideoTutorial/Tutorial/Part4-CombiningFrames.md

 * `./processed_video.mov` sets the name of the output file.
 FFMPEG seems to automatically handle different filetypes.
 So, `.mp4`, `.mkv`, etc should work.

+The final step is to try to open the output file.
+If it works, congratulations!
+You're on your way to doing some neat stuff.